sigmacoy/yt-aud-dl/README.md

 # YouTube Audio Downloader

 A browser extension that downloads audio from YouTube videos as MP3 files.
-Uses yt-dlp and ffmpeg with a Flask backend. <br>
-Perfect for those hard-to-find compilations, J-Pop mixes, and rare tracks that aren't available on Spotify. <br>
+Uses yt-dlp and ffmpeg with a Flask backend.
+Perfect for those hard-to-find compilations, J-Pop mixes, and rare tracks that aren't available on Spotify. <br><br>

 - Download audio from any YouTube video
 - Custom MP3 filename before downloading